Fair tournament design: A flaw of the UEFA Euro 2020 qualification: Abstract

 \section{Abstract}

-The integrity of a sport can be seriously undermined if its rules punish winning, which creates incentives for strategic manipulation.
-Hence a tournament design is called unfair if the overall win probabilities are not ordered according to the teams' ranking based on their past performances.
-Our computer simulations reveal that the qualification for the UEFA European Championship 2020 suffers from this problem: being a top team in the lowest-ranked League D of the 2018-19 UEFA Nations League substantially increases the probability of qualifying compared to being a bottom team in the higher-ranked League C. The unfairness can be remarkably reduced or even eliminated with slightly changing the path formation policy of the UEFA Euro 2020 qualifying play-offs.
-We present how the misaligned rules have severely punished a team for winning a match years before.
-The Union of European Football Associations (UEFA) should reconsider the format of future qualifications to eliminate the unfair advantage enjoyed by certain teams.
+The integrity of a sport can be seriously undermined if its rules punish winning as this creates incentives for strategic manipulation.
+Therefore, a sports tournament can be called unfair if the overall win probabilities are not ordered according to the teams' ranking based on their past performances.
+We present how statistical methods can contribute to choosing a tournament format that is in line with the above axiom.
+In particular, the qualification for the 2020 UEFA European Championship is shown to violate this requirement: being a top team in the lowest-ranked League D of the 2018/19 UEFA Nations League substantially increases the probability of qualifying compared to being a bottom team in the higher-ranked League C. The unfairness can be remarkably reduced or even eliminated with slightly changing the path formation policy of the UEFA Euro 2020 qualifying play-offs.
+The misaligned design has severely punished a team for winning a match years before.
+Since the deficiency is an inherent feature of the qualifying process, the Union of European Football Associations (UEFA) should reconsider the format of future tournaments to eliminate the unfair advantage enjoyed by certain teams.